SEV STRATEGIC REPLENISHMENT CONTRACT

 Description

-The Department of Defense, specifically the Department of the Air Force, is seeking proposals for the Strategic Replenishment Contract (SRC) aimed at sourcing, acquiring, and delivering a wide range of common support equipment for the Support Equipment & Vehicles Division.
-This procurement involves approximately 500 National Stock Numbers (NSNs) from various Federal Supply Classes (FSCs), which are critical for maintaining operational readiness and efficiency in military aviation logistics.
-The contract is set aside for small businesses and will span a total of ten years, including a one-year base period and nine additional ordering periods, with an anticipated total obligation of up to $1.63 billion.
-Interested parties should direct inquiries to Shanika Brown at shanika.brown.1@us.af.mil or Reid Sawyer at reid.sawyer@us.af.mil, and proposals must be submitted by the specified deadline of February 16, 2021.
+The Department of Defense, specifically the Department of the Air Force, is seeking proposals for the Strategic Replenishment Contract (SRC) to procure a wide range of ground and aircraft common support equipment (CSE) through multiple award Indefinite Delivery Indefinite Quantity (IDIQ) contracts.
+The procurement encompasses approximately 500 National Stock Numbers (NSNs) across various Federal Supply Classes (FSCs), including equipment such as aerial stores lift trucks, maintenance stands, air conditioners, and specialized tooling, which are critical for supporting Air Force operations and maintenance.
+This contract is set aside for small businesses and will span a total of ten years, including a one-year base period and nine additional ordering periods, with a total estimated value of up to $1.63 billion.
+Interested parties should direct inquiries to Shanika Brown at shanika.brown.1@us.af.mil or Reid Sawyer at reid.sawyer@us.af.mil, and must ensure compliance with all proposal submission guidelines by the specified deadlines.

 Point(s) of Contact